Preventing Tooth Decay in Children

 "Then, follow through with dental checkups as suggested by your dentist.
 The dentist should do a risk assessment for both tooth decay and gum disease based on personal and family history."

-*This information is from an external source (United Concordia Dental).
+(i)Source/Reference: United Concordia Dental.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.